carpentries/instructor-training/08-motivation.md

 layout: page
 subtitle: Motivation and Demotivation
 ---
+> ## Motivating Question
+> How do we learn?
+What motivates us to learn?
+> How do we teach?
+What can we do to motivate learning?
+What motivates us?
+{: .objectives}

 > ## Learning Objectives
 >
 > *   Learner will correctly classify skills according to time required to master them